Everything You Need to Know About Marriott’s Voyage Program

 Now exhausted but psyched for what’s to come, Max calls it a night.

 Over the next week, Max hears back from the same patient, enthusiastic recruiter — they made it to the next round!
-Per the recruiter’s instructions, Max sends their preferences for location (beach-adjacent, please!) and, department (F&B or Front Desk sound like a fit, given Max’s skillset).
+Per the recruiter’s instructions, Max sends their preferences for location (beach-adjacent, please!) and department (F&B or Banquets sound like a fit, given Max’s skillset).
 Then, Max gets prompted to complete a skills assessment.
 Taking advantage of schoolwork being light at the moment, Max finishes all the steps and gets back to the recruiter promptly, which seems to help things move pretty fast.

 That preparation pays off, and Max crushes the interview.